YINI-lang/YINI-spec/YINI-Specification.md

 ### 14.1.
 Fallback Rules
 #### 14.1.1.
 Invalid Sections or Keys
-- Invalid key names or section headers **SHOULD be retained as-is** if possible and/or illegal characters remapped (both in lenient and strict mode, and optionally also support "Abort Sensitivity Levels"), though at least a warning SHOULD be issued depending on it's severity.
+- In lenient mode, implementations MAY retain invalid key names or section headers as-is where possible, or MAY remap illegal characters, provided a warning diagnostic is reported.
+In strict mode, invalid key names or section headers MUST result in an error.

 #### 14.1.2.
 Graceful Degradation
 - Parsers SHOULD issue warnings instead of errors when encountering unrecognized features (e.g., unknown directives, anchors, or section markers).